ethan-hunt-007/ZomatoCrawl/README.md

-# ZomatoCrawl
+# ZomatoCrawl and Restaurant Recommendation
-##Crawls zomato database and reviews for restaurants
+##Crawls zomato database and reviews for restaurants.
+##Building Kolkata road network using OpenstreetMaps
+##Making a recommendation system using reviews and features of restaurant and kolkata road network

-###This program was made when i was a 2nd year student and is still continued as my 4th year project
+###This my 4th year project

 The database crawler crawls the information of each and every restaurant from cuisines to location and facilities provided by a restaurant.
 There is a Country's.txt and toStartWith.txt file provided.